 Makayla Reynolds L’23

-As the first African American woman to become Class President at Penn, Makayla used her platform to advocate for greater access for underrepresented students at Penn.
+Makayla attended the University of Pennsylvania College of Arts and Sciences.
+As the first woman of color become Class President at Penn, Makayla used her platform to advocate for greater access for underrepresented students at Penn.
 She increased funding for low-income students to access class-wide events, worked alongside University administration, and led initiatives with Active Minds Penn to promote mental wellness on campus.
-As a first-generation college student, Makayla was inspired to work with students in West Philadelphia as a tutor and mentor.
-This led her to join Teach for America in Tulsa, Oklahoma, where she taught upper elementary school for two years before returning to Penn for law school.
-Makayla describes this experience as a transformative venture that inspired her to work with at-risk youth.
-Most recently, Makayla worked with the Penn Rising Senior Summer Academy to help prepare rising Philadelphia seniors to apply for college.
-Makayla aspires to pursue a career advocating for low-income communities, especially low-income children.
+She also volunteered in West Philadelphia schools as a tutor and mentor.